hiveot/hub/messaging/README.md

 2. GetForm - return the form for a specific operation.
 Primarily intended for testing.
 3. GetConnectURL - provide the URL used to connect to this server.
 Intended for use in discovery.
 4. SendRequest - send a request to the connected client.
 Some operations require a subscription. (consumers)
-4. SendResponse - send a response to the connected client (agents)
+5. SendResponse - send a response to the connected client (agents)
+6. SendNotification - send a notification to the connected client.
-6. SetConnectionHandler - incoming connections are reported as an instance of the IServerConnection interface for sending messages to the remote client:
+7. SetConnectionHandler - incoming connections are reported as an instance of the IServerConnection interface for sending messages to the remote client:
-7. SetRequestHandler - incoming request messages are passed to this handler
+8. SetRequestHandler - incoming request messages are passed to this handler
-8. SetResponseHandler - incoming response messages are passed to this handler
+9. SetResponseHandler - incoming response messages are passed to this handler
+10. SetNotificationHandler - incoming notifications are passed to this handler

 #### Authentication